Dual-Iron/RwModLoader/MODDERS.md

 # Interop with rdb (Realm db)
 To add any mod to rdb, you must:
   1. Have a GitHub repository dedicated to the mod.
   2. Have one or more releases with binaries.
-The binaries should include your mod's DLL and its dependencies' DLLs.
+You should include all .dll binaries needed to run your mod out of the box: your mod's DLL and its dependencies' DLLs.

 Then, you can add it to rdb via:
   - GitHub webhook (see the video below).
 Creating, editing, and deleting repository/release info upserts the info to rdb.